What Causes Stress and Anxiety?

 • Unpredictable schedules

-• Health challenges affecting you or someone close
+• Health concerns affecting yourself or loved ones

 • Poor digestion or bloating